UK plans weight loss drug trials to get people back to work – DW – 10/15/2024

 What else did the UK say about the Mounjaro trials?

-Streeting said that obesity was causing people to take an extra four sick days and was placing a huge burden on the state-run healthcare system, known as the NHS.
+Streeting said obesity was causing people to take an extra four sick days and was placing a huge burden on the state-run health care system, known as the NHS.

 "The long-term benefits of these drugs could be monumental in our approach to tackling obesity," Streeting said, referring to new drugs for the treatment of obesity.